 With Google Play for Education, optimizing your app for tablets is a crucial part of getting your app ready for distribution to educators.
 A variety of resources are available to help you understand what you need to optimize for tablets — a good starting point is the Tablet App Quality Guidelines.

-Throughout design and development, it's important to have a suitable device on which to prototype and test your user experience.
-It's highly recommended that you acquire one or more tablet devices and set up your testing environment as early as possible.
-The recommended hardware device that replicates the Google Play for Education environment is the Nexus 7, which is available from Google Play and other stores.
+Throughout design and development, it's important to have suitable devices on which to prototype and test your user experience.
+It's highly recommended that you acquire 7-inch and 10-inch tablet devices and set up your testing environment as early as possible.
+The recommended 7-inch hardware device that replicates the Google Play for Education environment is the Nexus 7, which is available from Google Play and other stores.